0xMiden/miden-client/docs/external/src/web-client/examples.md

   - Retrieve input and output notes
   - Import and export notes
   - Working with consumable notes
+  - Send and fetch private notes using the note transport network

 For installation instructions, prerequisites, and setup details, please refer to the [SDK README](https://github.com/0xMiden/miden-client/docs/typedoc/web-client/README.md).